China Resources chairman under investigation by anti-graft body

 "The report is pure fabrication and malicious slander.
 These acts have caused great harm to the reputation of my family and the company," he said, adding that he would pursue legal action.

 Song was in the public eye last year when Wang and another reporter accused a China Resources subsidiary, China Resources Power Holdings Co.
-Ltd. (0836.HK), of deliberately overpaying for a group of coal mines, triggering a lawsuit against company executives by a group of minority shareholders.
+Ltd., of deliberately overpaying for a group of coal mines, triggering a lawsuit against company executives by a group of minority shareholders.

 The company denied the allegations at the time.